Vernon Lions Club

 Photo courtesy of No Stone Left Alone Foundation

-On November 29, 2024 the Vernon Lions Club attended at the FROSTival event in downtown Vernon and our volunteers provided hot chocolate for a donation to the attending public.
-Thank you to all who came to our booth.
+Look for our Station at the 2025 FROSTival Celebration.
+The Vernon Lions Club will be attending at the FROSTival event in downtown Vernon and our volunteers will be providing hot chocolate for a donation to the attending public.
+Thank you to all who came to our booth Last year. .
 The Club raised over $800.00 which will go to worthy causes for people with disabilities in the Vernon Area.
 Vernon Lions thank the promoters of the FROSTival event for inviting us to join in the fun and festivities.
 If you are interested in joining the Vernon Lions Club please contact liontrudyparke@gmail.com.

 More information on the Vernon Lions Club in your community can be found at vernonlionsclub.ca